syncfusion-content/javascript-docs/js/Grid/Editing.md

 Edited data can be persisted in database using RESTful web services.

 All the CRUD operations in grid are done through DataManager.
-Datamanger have an option to bind all the CRUD related data in server side.
-Please refer the link to know about the [DataManager](http://help.syncfusion.com/js/datamanager/overview# "DataManager").
+DataManager have an option to bind all the CRUD related data in server side.
+Please refer the ['link'](http://help.syncfusion.com/js/datamanager/overview# "link") to know about the DataManager.

-In the below section, we have explained about how to get the edited data details in server side using URLAdaptor.

 For you information ODataAdaptor persist date in server as OData protocol.

+In the below section, we have explained how to get the edited data details at the server side using URLAdaptor.

 ### URL Adaptor

 You can use the `UrlAdaptor` of [`ejDataManger`](http://help.syncfusion.com/js/api/ejdatamanager# "ejDataManger") when binding datasource from remote data.
-At initial load of Grid, using URL property of DataManager, data are fetched from remote data and binded to Grid.
+At initial load of Grid, using URL property of DataManager, data are fetched from remote data and bound to Grid.
 You can map CRUD operation in Grid to Server-Side Controller action using the properties `insertUrl`, `removeUrl`, `updateUrl`, `crudUrl` and `batchUrl`.

 The following code example describes the above behavior.